 The problem?
 These customers aren't automatically going to become aware of their ability to leave reviews for your business on third-party platforms.
 So, to build a solid foundation of third-party reviews, you'll need to reach out to your existing customers for help.

-"The average star rating for reviews from verified buyers is 4.34 compared to 3.89 for reviews written by anonymous consumers.
+As research from the Spiegel Research Center explains, "The average star rating for reviews from verified buyers is 4.34 compared to 3.89 for reviews written by anonymous consumers.
 In addition, reviews from verified buyers contain a high percentage of 5-star ratings, while reviews from anonymous customers have a larger percentage of 1-star ratings.
-(This is consistent with the theory that people who are self-motivated to write a review have more extreme, and often more negative reviews)."
+(This is consistent with the theory that people who are self-motivated to write a review have more extreme, and often more negative, reviews)."

 As your customer base grows, it'll be tricky to reach out to each customer individually to ask for a review.
 Thankfully, the world's largest search engine helps you optimize this process through the Google Customer Reviews program.

-"To participate in Google Customer Reviews, the survey opt-in module must be added to all of your order confirmation pages. […] Integrating the survey lets your customers choose whether to leave a rating, and if they do, the review and relevant transaction information are automatically sent to Google.
+According to KlientBoost, "To participate in Google Customer Reviews, the survey opt-in module must be added to all of your order confirmation pages...
+Integrating the survey lets your customers choose whether to leave a rating, and if they do, the review and relevant transaction information are automatically sent to Google.
 Once you've qualified for enough reviews, you can also add the seller rating badge code to your site to show off your stats."

 Once the module has been added to your website, the survey opt-in will automatically be shown to users after they complete their checkout.
-If they opt in, Google will send an email with the survey attached.
+If the customer opts in, Google will send an email with the survey attached.

 The data collected from these surveys count toward your seller rating on Google — the "star" rating that appears in your PPC ads and general search results.
 You will also get a Google Customer Reviews badge that can be integrated with your site, giving potential customers a quick form of social proof.